Karat, Razavi Khorasan

-Karat (کرات) (Note: Also romanized as Karāt; also known as Kārt) is a village in, and the capital of, Karat Rural District of the Central District of Taybad County, Razavi Khorasan province, Iran.
+Karat (کرات) (Note: Also romanized as Karāt; also known as Kārt) is a village in, and the capital of, Karat Rural District in the Central District of Taybad County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 950 in 191 households.
 The following census in 2011 counted 907 people in 225 households.
 The 2016 census measured the population of the village as 996 people in 281 households.